 Official NHL Streaming: Can I Watch All NHL Games in One Place?

 You can’t watch all NHL games in one place in the U.S. or Canada.
-Though some live streaming sites like DirectTV Stream and Fubo have extensive NHL coverage due to the availability of several NHL channels and the fact that they cover most regional sports networks (RSNs), a few RSNs and channels are excluded.
-Availability varies, which we’ll discuss later.
+Though some live streaming sites like DirectTV Stream and Fubo have extensive NHL coverage due to the availability of several NHL channels and the fact that they cover most regional sports networks (RSNs), a few channels and RSNs are excluded.

-Furthermore, some national games are broadcast exclusively on ESPN+ (where you can also watch out-of-market games on NHL Power Play) and Hulu + Live TV.
+Furthermore, some national games are broadcast exclusively on ESPN+ (where you can also watch more than 1,050 out-of-market games on NHL Power Play) and Hulu + Live TV.
 You won’t find these exclusive games on other streaming services.
 To further many fans’ frustration, their local teams’ games are subject to those notorious blackouts (see further down for more on this).

 Access is more cut-and-dry for international viewers, as they can sign up for a dedicated streaming service for NHL games: NHL.TV.
 To clarify this, let’s explore how to watch your local team’s games and national games in the U.S., Canada and overseas.